sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/EFSS-deployment/_index.md

     Description of docker installation of EFSS including integration applications.
 ---

+Recommended way of installing ownCloud 10 and/or Nextcloud into a container is to adapt files from the following example to your needs.
+If this doesn't fit your environment, we provide a guide [to install the components manually](manual-efss-installation) as an alternative.

 ## Installation and deployment of ownCloud 10.10

-In the following guide we have documented the deployment which we did in CESNET to build QA instance of Sciencemesh.
-We also prepared particular sample files which could help you to understand the process. **Be aware that you need to edit particular files with respect to your own environment, deployement, endpoints etc.**
+This section describes the deployment using Docker and Kubernetes.
+It is based on CESNET's QA instance of Sciencemesh.
+In includes both changes to ownCloud as well as the integration application. **As your specific environment may vary, you need to edit particular files with respect to your own environment, deployment, endpoints etc.**

 1. Prepare the [Dockerfile](https://github.com/sciencemesh/efss-deployment-sample/blob/main/cesnet-owncloud-qa/Dockerfile) file for your Sciencemesh instance.